Bob picks out some colourful fish that are suitable for temperate aquariums despite often being sold in the tropical tanks of the local fish shops.

 Sub-tropical substrate huggers

 Once you’ve packed the upper layers of your tank with colourful barbs, danios or tetras you’ll probably want to balance things out with some bottom dwelling species.
-There are plenty of candidates to be plucked from the ‘tropical’ section that will appreciate cooler conditions.
+Plenty of candidates from the ‘tropical’ section will appreciate cooler conditions.

-My personal favourite is the comical Panda Garra, G. flavatra.
-These boldly banded beauties are great algae munchers but should never be bought for simply this purpose.
+My personal favourite is the comical panda garra (G. flavatra).
+These boldly banded beauties will eat some algae but should never be bought for simply this purpose.
 They do best in groups of five or more where their hierarchical tussles make fascinating viewing.

 Origin: Western Myanmar.